abhinavb03/SmartGlasses/README.md

 -For the glass part of the glasses, you are free too use what you wish, I decided to use a thin plexiglass film and glue it to the outside of the frame.
 I then reprinted the frame, changing the thickness of the frame and glueing it ontop of the glass, sandwiching it inbetweek the two frame pieces.

+For the Android Studio, make sure to define the MAC address of the ESP32 in all-caps when copying it over from the Serial Monitor of the Arduino IDE.

+Build the APK and deploy it onto your android Phone.

+When you turn on the switch of the ESP32, it will say Ready, Mode Bluetooth.
+Go to your phone bluetooth settings and connect the ESP32 to your phone.

+Then head to your app and click start.
+Then press the button, and you will see that the screen changes.
+The Glasses work.
+For the features of the Device, check the Paper.

 Now you are done!